gaps-closure/hal/README.md

 ## Quick Start Guide
 ### Download Sources, Build, and Install

-We have built and tested HAL on a Linux Ubuntu 19.10 system, and while HAL can run on other operating systems / versions, the package isntallation instructions are for that particualr OS and version.
+We have built and tested HAL on a Linux Ubuntu 19.10 system, and while HAL can run on other operating systems / versions, the package isntallation instructions are for that particular OS and version.

 Install the HAL pre-requisite libraries.
 ```